wesipls/statbar_scripts/README.md

 # statbar_scripts
-Small C programs for swaybar.
+Small C programs and shell scripts for swaybar.

+> [!NOTE]
+> These programs are provided as-is and may require modifications.
+> if any program/script is not working there should be a comment in the beginning of said file explaining why.

 ### status.sh
 A shell script to run the C programs and format their output for swaybar.
 ### memory.c